osrf-migration/swarm-wiki/Tutorial_14-Generate_reports.md

 This tutorial describes how to use the `swarm_generate_report` command to automatically process a log file and generate a PDF report.
 The first section of the report consists of a summary with some of the parameters of your experiment, such as number of messages sent, duration of the experiment, or the average number of neighbors per robot, among others.
-The following sections show plots with more detailed information of different aspects of the experiment (communication, coverage).
+The following sections show plots with more detailed information of different aspects of the experiment.

 ## Prerequisites: